 Try to stay in air-conditioned spaces as much as possible, especially during the hottest part of the day, typically between 10 or 11 am and 6 or 7 pm.

 Water, not sports drinks, is your best bet for staying well-hydrated in the heat.
-Carry water with you where ever you go during a heatwave.
+Carry water with you wherever you go during a heatwave.
 Sports drinks just add a lot of sugar intake and are not advisable.
 Fruits and vegetables are other good sources of water.

 If you notice signs of dehydration, including increased thirst, dry mouth, and tongue, restlessness or irritability, decreased urine, or skin slow to move back into place when pinched, drink more fluids right away.
 If you haven’t urinated in several hours or you’re producing very dark urine, contact your doctor.